Nonlocal Games in the High-Noise Regime: Optimal Quantum Values and Rigidity

 By a similar argument to that for \cref{almost-deg-one-1}, we have

 Combined with $\br{P_{i,j}^{\mathrm{row}}}^2\preceq I$, we have

 Thus the probability of passing the consistency test is at most $\frac{1+\rho}{2}+\frac{\Trerr^2}{4\rho}$.
-This is also an upper bound of the overall winning probability of the game. \end{proof} By \cref{mgs-upper-bound-winning-rate}, if the players restrict themselves to traceless observables, the maximum winning probability is $\frac{1+\rho}{2}$.
-We show that if the players can pass the trace-test protocol with high probability and win the noisy Magic Square game with near-optimal success probability, then their observables, up to local isometry, behave like those in the optimal strategy that uses one copy of $\Phi^{\otimes 2}$ in the noiseless setting. \begin{theorem}[Noise-robust self-testing for the Magic Square game] Suppose the players share $n$ copies of the state $\Delta_\rho(\Phi^{\otimes 2})$, where $\rho \in (0,1)$.
-Assume the following: \begin{itemize} \item In the trace-test protocol (\cref{mgs-trace-protocol}) with parameters $t,\delta,p$ satisfying $\delta := \left( \frac{2 \ln(2/p)}{t} \right)^{1/2}$, the players can pass with probability at least $p$. \item In a single round of the noisy Magic Square game, the players win with probability at least $\frac{1+\rho}{2} - \winerr$. \end{itemize} Define the parameters:
+This is also an upper bound of the overall winning probability of the game.
+Moreover, this upper bound is obtainable by applying the measurements in \cref{tab:mgs-OptimalMeasurementTable} to $\Delta_{\rho}^{\br{16}}\br{\Phi^{\x 2}}$. \end{proof} By \cref{mgs-upper-bound-winning-rate}, if the players restrict themselves to traceless observables, the maximum winning probability is $\frac{1+\rho}{2}$.
+We show that if the players win the Magic Square game under noise with trace-bounded observables and near-optimal success probability, then their observables, up to local unitaries, behave like those in the optimal strategy that uses one copy of $\Phi^{\otimes 2}$ in the noiseless setting.